iryna-savchuk/MyFixtures/README.md

 3. Singleton pattern is used to connect to DB.

 FOR TESTS:
 I created some files in directory named "fixtures" for testing this application.
-Feel fre to use them.
+Feel free to use them.
+The database name can be changed in models/DB.php.
+It is now set to 'fixture_db'.
+You can use fixture_db.sql to import the test tables I used.